 Is there a museum or cultural center you have always wanted to visit?
-Our 360 degree map is a great way to virtually plan a future visit.
+Our 360-degree map is a great way to virtually plan a future visit at home.
 While many of these attractions are temporarily closed and practicing responsible social distancing, many offer unique permanent and traveling exhibits throughout the year.

-You can now virtually visit the National Hispanic Cultural Center on Google Arts & Culture.
+You can now virtually visit the National Hispanic Cultural Center on Google Arts & Culture at home!
 Lean more about Hispanic culture, arts, and humanities with the National Hispanic Cultural Center's online exhibits and collections.
 Explore the details of the Mundos de Mestizaje: The Celling artwork, or enjoy performance images of nationally and internationally acclaimed flamenco and ballet companies and much more.

 The Indian Pueblo Cultural Center's Virtual Culture Guide explores their cultural dance program, including a dance video playlist on Facebook, blogs, videos, reading suggestions, and free downloadable pueblo-based curriculum.
 Take a look and learn more!

 Over 40 shows and movies have been filmed right here in Albuquerque!
-With so many different storylines, you can view ABQ through many different camera lenses and scenes.
-Visit our Film Tourism page to see decide what you will stream next.
+With so many different storylines, you can view ABQ through many different camera lenses and scenes while at home.
+Visit our Film Tourism page to decide what you will stream next.

-With the current public health orders in place, it is important to limit group congregations to 5 people and practice social distancing with anyone outside of your household by remaining at least 6-feet apart.
-However, walking and exercise is a great way to maintain a healthy and positive well-being during this time.
+Walking is a great way to get low impact exercise while maintaining a healthy and positive well-being.
+With the current public health orders in place, it is important to limit group congregations to 5 people, and practice social distancing with anyone outside of your household by remaining at least 6 feet apart as recommended by the New Mexico Department of Health.